mittingphx/SUColorKit/README.md

-# Scott's Ultimate Color Kollector
+# Scott's Utility Color Kit

 <img src="images/color-picker-logo.png" align="right"
   alt="Color Kollector logo by Scott Mitting" width="150" height="150" />

-The color kollector is a Google Chrome Extension for both choosing colors and performing conversions between RGB, HSV, and Hex directly in the browser.
+The color kit is a Google Chrome Extension for both choosing colors and performing conversions between RGB, HSV, and Hex directly in the browser.
 A variety of tools are available within the extension: